augmentwhitewind/FFTacticsIC_Challenge/README.md

     The Starting Six units, they retain their current jobs.
     Guests
     Special Jobs

         Agrias - Holy Knight -
-            Tier 2: Knight - May use only the White Mage skills available to her already otherwise player is not allowed to gain any more.
+            Tier 2: Knight - May use only the White Mage skills available to her already otherwise the player is not allowed to gain any more.
-                Tier 3: Whatever has higher jp points at this time Tier 4: Whatever has higher jp points at this time Tier 5: Whatever has higher jp points Mustadio - Machinist -
+                Tier 3: Whatever has higher jp points at this time Tier 4: Whatever has higher jp points at this time Tier 5: Whatever has higher jp points

+        Mustadio - Machinist -
             Tier 2: Archer
-                Tier 3: Whatever has higher jp points at this time Tier 4: Whatever has higher jp points at this time Tier 5: Whatever has higher jp points Rapha - Skyseer -
+                Tier 3: Whatever has higher jp points at this time Tier 4: Whatever has higher jp points at this time Tier 5: Whatever has higher jp points

+        Rapha - Skyseer -
             Tier 2: White Mage
-                Tier 3: Whatever has higher jp points at this time Tier 4: Whatever has higher jp points at this time Tier 5: Whatever has higher jp points Marach - Netherseer -
+                Tier 3: Whatever has higher jp points at this time Tier 4: Whatever has higher jp points at this time Tier 5: Whatever has higher jp points

+        Marach - Netherseer -
             Tier 2: Black Mage
-                Tier 3: Whatever has higher jp points at this time Tier 4: Whatever has higher jp points at this time Tier 5: Whatever has higher jp points Meliadoul - Divine Knight -
+                Tier 3: Whatever has higher jp points at this time Tier 4: Whatever has higher jp points at this time Tier 5: Whatever has higher jp points

+        Meliadoul - Divine Knight -
             Tier 2: Knight
-                Tier 3: Whatever has higher jp points at this time Tier 4: Whatever has higher jp points at this time Tier 5: Whatever has higher jp points Orlandou - Sword Saint -
+                Tier 3: Whatever has higher jp points at this time Tier 4: Whatever has higher jp points at this time Tier 5: Whatever has higher jp points

+        Orlandou - Sword Saint -
             Tier 2: Knight
-                Tier 3: Whatever has higher jp points at this time Tier 4: Whatever has higher jp points at this time Tier 5: Whatever has higher jp points Beowulf - Templar -
+                Tier 3: Whatever has higher jp points at this time Tier 4: Whatever has higher jp points at this time Tier 5: Whatever has higher jp points

+        Beowulf - Templar -
             Tier 2: Knight
-                Tier 3: Whatever has higher jp points at this time Tier 4: Whatever has higher jp points at this time Tier 5: Whatever has higher jp points Reis - Dragonkin -
+                Tier 3: Whatever has higher jp points at this time Tier 4: Whatever has higher jp points at this time Tier 5: Whatever has higher jp points

+        Reis - Dragonkin -
             Tier 2: White Mage
                 Tier 3: Mystic
-                    Tier 4: Whatever has higher jp points at this time Tier 5: Whatever has higher jp points Cloud - Soldier -
+                    Tier 4: Whatever has higher jp points at this time Tier 5: Whatever has higher jp points

+        Cloud - Soldier -
             Tier 2: Knight
                 Tier 3: Whatever has higher jp points at this time